 We’re all familiar with the modus operandi that Rome wasn’t built in one day.
 And as with all cliches, there is a glisten of truth to that proclamation.
-When setting a long-term goal, such as quitting any bad habit or losing weight or gaining weight, it’s crucial to celebrate every step of the journey to keep you motivated.
-Perhaps you are planning to achieve something big for that you have to go through a long process.
+When setting a long-term goal, such as quitting any bad habit or losing weight, or gaining weight, it’s crucial to celebrate every step of the journey to keep you motivated.
+Perhaps you are planning to achieve something big for that, and you have to go through a long process.

 Another great way to keep yourself accountable with your resolutions or goals is to write them down.
 Writing your goals helps make them more concrete and specific.

 Also, use checklists to keep yourself on track.
 Each Sunday, for example, sit down and write a list of actions you can take that week that can help you achieve your goal.
-As you write down the schedule, include check boxes next to the routines.
+As you write down the schedule, include checkboxes next to the routines.
 As you accomplish and check off each routine, you get instant visual validation that you are on track.

 The problem with traditional New Year’s resolutions is they focus on your setbacks instead of celebrating the progress you’ve accomplished.
 So, for this year, create resolutions that will celebrate you.